Coffee with JoEllen at Pinhole Coffee

 Do you offer any non-coffee beverages or food items to accompany your drinks?

-We serve lovely teas from Berkeley Womxn owned company Blue Willow Tea.
-We also offer Matcha, Chai, Hot Chocolates and Kiduccinos (steamed milk w/ honey and cinnamon).
-Our pastries are from local bakers Kahnfections and Wholesome Bakery.
+We serve lovely teas from Berkeley’s women-owned company, Blue Willow Tea.
+We also offer Matcha, Chai, Hot Chocolates, and Kiduccinos (steamed milk w/ honey and cinnamon).
+Our pastries are from local bakers, Kahnfections and Wholesome Bakery.

 What do you hope customers take away from their experience at Pinhole Coffee?

-We just want to make people’s day as we know sometimes days can be hard with all that’s going on in the world.
-We hope we can continue to enhance the Community however we can.
+We want to make people’s day, as we know sometimes days can be hard with all that’s going on in the world.
+We hope to continue enhancing the Community in any way possible.